Search

 NAACP Jackie Robinson Trophy Awarded to Curt Flood, 1987

 In 1969, Curt Flood challenged Major League Baseball's reserve clause.
-Thought he lost in court, his action led to the rise of baseball's free agency several years later.
+Though he lost in court, his action led to the rise of baseball's free agency several years later.
 Few recognized the impact of his fight for player's rights in 1969.
 It was almost twenty years later when Flood received the NAACP Jackie Robinson Sports Award for his courageous stand.